 We are using modified non-pathogenic viruses for the development of our gene therapy treatments.
 Viruses are particularly well suited as delivery vehicles because they are adept at penetrating cells and delivering genetic material inside a cell.
 In creating our viral delivery vehicles, the viral (pathogenic) genes are removed and are replaced with a functional form of the missing or mutant gene that is the cause of the patient's genetic disease.
 The functional form of a missing or mutant gene is called a therapeutic gene, or the "transgene."
-The process of inserting the transgene is called a "viral vector."
+The process of inserting the transgene is called "transduction."
+Once a virus is modified by replacement of the viral genes with a transgene, the modified virus is called a "viral vector."
 The viral vector delivers the transgene into the targeted tissue or organ (such as the cells inside a patient's bone marrow).
 We have two types of viral vectors in development, LV and AAV.
 We believe that our LV and AAV-based programs have the potential to offer a significant therapeutic benefit to patients that is durable (long-lasting).